AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 After an accident, your insurance premium may rise by 50 percent or more.
 But if you purchase accident forgiveness coverage, Allstate won’t raise rates after an accident, even if your teen is at fault.
 Expect this coverage to add 3 to 9 percent to your premium.
 For example, if you pay $140 each month for auto insurance, adding accident forgiveness coverage will add about $4 to $12 to your monthly premium, or $48 to $144 each year.
 So, even with the added cost, the coverage will pay for itself in the event of an accident.

-3. Best for Military Families - USAA
+3. Best Auto Insurance for Military Families - USAA

 What We Like Most:

-• Strong customer service and claims process
+• Highest customer service scores

 USAA offers financial services to military members, veterans, and their families.
-It has a history of good rates, strong customer satisfaction, and financial solidity.
+It has a history of good rates, strong customer satisfaction, and financial reliability.
 If you qualify, we recommend USAA for your family’s auto insurance needs.

-ProsWho It's Best For
+Thumbs upWho It's Best For

 • pro